Liang Geng

 Recent Publications

 (2024).
-RayJoin: Fast and Accurate Spatial Join with Ray Tracing (Accepted).
+RayJoin: Fast and Accurate Spatial Join with Ray Tracing.
 In ICS.

 (2024).
-RR-Compound: RDMA-fused gRPC towards General-Purpose Data Processing for both Low latency and High Throughput (Under Revision).
+RR-Compound: RDMA-fused gRPC for Low Latency and High Throughput with an Easy Interface.
 In TPDS.

 (2024).
 Ingress: an automated incremental graph processing system.
 In VLDB Journal.